-Admissions to the program occur in both the fall and spring semesters on the IUPUI campus, and fall semester only on the East campus.
+Admission to the program occurs in both the fall and spring semesters on the IUPUI campus, and fall semester only on the IU East campus.

-Each candidate for admission is evaluated according to the following criteria:
+Candidates for admission are evaluated according to the following criteria:

-- 1. Graduation in the upper half of his/her high school class, with the following minimum number of credits: English, 3 units; laboratory science, 1 unit; algebra, 1 unit; additional English, language, mathematics, science, or social studies, 10 units.
-Grades of less than C in the listed courses may result in a remediation requirement even if the candidate graduated in the upper one half of his/her high school class. - Achievement of reasonable scores on the SAT or ACT examination as established by the associate degree faculty.
-Admissions officer may request individual consideration of applicants in cooperation with the nursing program. - 3.
-Holders of G.E.D. diplomas will be interviewed by the counselor of the Associate of Science Program prior to admission for individualized consideration. - 4.
-Applicants over 54 years of age will receive individualized counseling prior to admission. - Out-of-state applicants will be considered individually.
+- Graduation in the upper half of their high school classes, with the following minimum number of credits: English, 3 units; laboratory science, 1 unit; algebra, 1 unit; additional English, language, mathematics, science, or social studies, 8 units.
+Grades lower than C in the listed courses may result in a remediation requirement even if the candidates graduated in the upper one half of their high school classes. - Achievement of reasonable scores on the SAT or ACT examination as established by the associate degree faculty.
+Admissions officer may request individual consideration of applicants in cooperation with the nursing program. - Holders of GED diplomas will be interviewed by the counselor of the Associate of Science program prior to admission for individualized consideration. - Out-of-state applicants will be considered individually.
 They must meet all admission criteria and have a minimum of a B average for all college-level credits completed.
-In-state applicants will receive priority. - 6.
-When there are more qualified applicants than available positions, high school record including grades and scope of academic courses and the grade-point average on any completed college work will be the final differentiating criteria.
+In-state applicants will receive priority. - 5.
+When there are more qualified applicants than available positions, high school records including grades, scope of academic courses, and the grade-point averages on any completed college work will be the final differentiating criteria.

-Students at campuses other than IUPUI desiring consideration for changing to the associate of science nursing major should contact Counselor, Associate of Science Nursing Program, Indiana University School of Nursing, 1100 West Michigan Street, Indianapolis, Indiana 46223, (317) 264-2806 for information regarding the process.
-Lack of contact with the Associate of Science in Nursing Program Counselor may delay consideration.
+Students at campuses other than IUPUI desiring consideration for changing to the Associate of Science nursing major should contact Counselor, Associate of Science Nursing Program, Indiana University School of Nursing, 610 Barnhill Drive, Indianapolis, Indiana 46223, (317) 264-2806 for information regarding the process.
+Lack of contact with the Associate of Science in Nursing program counselor may delay consideration.

-Students in the IUPUI University Division or at other campuses within the Indiana University system seeking to enter the associate of science nursing major will observe the following process:
+Students in the IUPUI University Division or at other campuses within the Indiana University system seeking entrance to the Associate of Science in Nursing major will observe the following process: